the-Hull/code_portfolio/README.md

 **Using R in Hydrology** <img src="doc/img/rhydro_logo_alt.png" align="right" height = 150px, width = 150px />
 This short course, delivered at the European Geophysical Union General Assembly, has been run in association with the [Young Hydrologic Society](https://younghs.com/) since 2017.
 I've contributed in 2018 and took over convener's duties in 2019, organizing speakers, materials (syllabus and archiving); I also developed a consistent theme and logo based on `xaringan` and the common `R` hex-logo.
-Topics ranged from obtaining, cleaning and visualizing hydrological data with R; parallel and high performance computing for hydrologists; automating tasks (reporting); using R Shiny with hydrological data; modelling the hydrological cycle; R as a GIS; trend analysis; web APIs; extracting gridded netCDF data.
 The strong community focus driving this workshop led to a collaborative effort in authoring a discussion paper, titled ["*Using R in hydrology: a review of recent developments and future directions*" (Slater *et al.*, 2019)](https://doi.org/10.5194/hess-2019-50) in *Hydrology and Earth System Sciences*.